EricZinda/Perplexity/backlog.md

   - treats types as referring expressions
   - Need to convert to Concepts
   - look for all object_to_store() references and make sure they shouldn't be referring_expression

+- Bug: "I have the soup" should work when I have *a* soup
+  - "I have the soup" --> There is more than the soup

+- Get rid of referring expressions?
 - referring expressions are different than types.
 A referring expression can generate types
   - Need to rename these to "referring expressions"
   - Need to rethink what it means for a solution group to have a referring expression in it